 There is a separate FMR for a family renting a manufactured home space.
 The payment standard is used to calculate the monthly housing assistance payment for a family.
-The FMR for rental of a manufactured home space is generally 30 percent (30%) of the published FMR for a two-bedroom unit.
+The FMR for rental of a manufactured home space is generally forty percent (40%) 30 percent (30%) of the published FMR for a two-bedroom unit.